frontity/docs/docs/architecture/embedded-mode.md

 However, before Frontity can deliver the HTML it must request the content from the WordPress REST API, necessitating a two stage round trip.
 Caching is therefore a necessity in this architecture to ensure that site performance is optimal.

-## Advantages of Decoupled Mode
+## Advantages of £mbedded Mode

-Embedded Mode offers several advantages over Decoupled Mode.
+Embedded Mode offers a number of advantages over Decoupled Mode.

 - The WordPress site exists under the primary domain, thus ensuring that:
   - all the SEO benefits already built in to WordPress work as normal